 What We Don’t Like

-This slim-fit base layer provides excellent temperature regulation and is ideal for multi-day use in a variety of conditions.
+This slim-fit base layer top provides excellent temperature regulation.
+Ideal for multi-day use in a variety of conditions.

-It’s warm enough for moderately cold conditions but when you work up a sweat, that’s when it really excels.
+It’s warm enough for moderately cold days, but when you work up a sweat, that’s when it excels.

-The blended fabric breathes extremely well, wicks up moisture quickly and dries really fast.
+The blended fabric breathes well, wicks moisture quickly and dries fast.

-This makes it an ideal choice for trail running or other high activity hiking.
-The superior temperature regulation is achieved by their use of something called 37.5 Technology.
+It’s an ideal choice for trail running or high-activity hiking.
+The superior temperature regulation is achieved by using something called 37.5 Technology.

 Active micro-particles are permanently embedded at a fiber level of the fabric.
-These particles use your body temperature to accelerate the movement of moisture vapor from your skin to the surface of the garment.
+These particles use your body temperature to speed up the movement of moisture vapor from your skin to the surface of the garment.

-We haven’t seen anything else breathe or dry like this shirt does.
-The synthetic component does a great job of reducing the weight but the wool does mean you sacrifice some durability.
+We haven’t seen anything else breathe or dry like this shirt.
+The synthetic component does a great job of reducing the weight, but the wool means you sacrifice some durability.

 What We Like